Pehrsonal/progressbar-for-Golang/TIME_ESTIMATE.md

 #### done at 2021-01-27 -- 2021-02-03

 ### Learning Phase:
 + 8 hour crash course on youtube
 + 5 hour tutorial on golang.org
 + 5 hours introduction to go, book on O'reilly
 + 5 hours create basic implementations and features in Go for practise

-Learn and explore TQMD in Python what features their is and how it is implemented 8 hours
++ Learn and explore TQMD in Python what features their is and how it is implemented 8 hours
-Character based ASCII

 have not looked into technical solutions, still in the learning phase.

-Development phase:
+### Development phase:
-24 hours Start implementing basics around my progress bar into GO 17 hours get a functional progress bar.
++ 24 hours Start implementing basics around my progress bar into GO
++ 17 hours get a functional progress bar.

 A running prototype to Sprint 1 2021-02-17